 Members of the American Academy of Audiology are obligated to uphold the Code of Ethics of the Academy in their personal conduct and in the performance of their professional duties.
-To this end, it is the responsibility of each Academy member to inform the Ethical Practices Committee of possible noncompliance with the Ethics Code.
+To this end, it is the responsibility of each Academy member to inform the Ethical Practices Committee of possible noncompliance with the Code of Ethics and not to use the Code of Ethics for retaliatory purposes against other members.
 The processing of alleged noncompliance with the Code of Ethics will follow the procedures specified below in an expeditious manner to ensure that behaviors of noncompliant ethical conduct by members of the Academy are halted in the shortest time possible.